-Erythematous macules can be caused by a variety of pathological processes and drug-administration is one of the important causes.
+Erythematous macules can be caused by a variety of pathological processes and drug-administration is one of the important causes.5 rins like cefixime, are used to treat a wide variety of serious infections which are resistant to other commonly employed anti-microbial drugs.
+However, their use should be avoided in case of enterobacter infections.7

 Cefixime is a 3rd generation Cephalosporin.
-It can be administered orally at a dose of 200 or 400 mg/day.
-Being a cephalosporin, its mechanism of action involves disruption of the peptidoglycan layer of bacterial cell wall.
+It can be administered orally at a dose of 200 or 400 mg/day.6 Being a cephalosporin, its mechanism of action involves disruption of the peptidoglycan layer of bacterial cell wall.
 Third generation cephalosporins have expanded coverage against many gram negative and gram positive micro-organisms.
-Currently, 3rd generation cephalosporins like cefixime, are used to treat a wide variety of serious infections which are resistant to other commonly employed anti-microbial drugs.
-However, their use should be avoided in case of enterobacter infections.
+Currently, 3rd generation cephalospo-

 Cefixime as other cephalosporins, can elicit a variety of hypersensitivity reactions that are identical to those of penicillins.
-Common adverse events associated with cefixime include fever, skin rashes, anaphylaxis, granulocytopenia, haemolytic anemia etc.
+Common adverse events associated with cefixime include fever, skin rashes, anaphylaxis, granulocytopenia, haemolytic anemia etc.8

-Ofloxacin is a $2^{nd}$ generation fluoroquinolone and is a racemic mixture of 50% Levofloxacin and 50% dextrofloxacin.
+Ofloxacin is a $2^{\rm nd}$ generation fluoroquinolone and is a racemic mixture of 50% Levofloxacin and 50% dextro-floxacin.
 Fluoroquinolones block bacterial DNA synthesis by inhibiting bacterial topoisomerase II (DNA Gyrase) and Topoisomerase IV.
-It has a half-life ( $t{1/2}$ ) of 5-7 hours with an oral bioavailability up to 95%.
+It has a half-life ($t{1/2}$) of 5-7 hours with an oral bioavailability up to 95%.
 Ofloxacin is administered for both gram negative and gram positive bacteria and is administered in a dose of 400 mg once a day.

 Fluoroquinolones are effective in the treatment of urinary tract infection, bacterial diarrhoea and respiratory tract infection and are frequently employed for the same.
 Ofloxacin is one drug which is usually well tolerated and is devoid of serious adverse reactions.
-However, in 2004 the US-FDA requested new warning label to be added to all the fluoroquinolones regarding peripheral neuropathy, tendon damage, QTc prolongation, Steven-Johnson syndrome and epidermal necrolysis.
+However, in 2004 the US-FDA requested new warning label to be added to all the fluoroquinolones regarding peripheral neuropathy, tendon damage, QT_c prolongation, Steven-Johnson syndrome and epidermal necrolysis.10